What are hotel distribution channels?

 There are a few major players in the metasearch world and not all of them use exactly the same model, so it’s important hotels have a clear understanding of what’s best for their property.

-Here are eight essential things your hotel needs to know about this online sales channel:
+Here are eight essential things your hotel needs to know about this online distribution channel:

 1. Metasearch is growing strongly